superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Signal Processing Subsystem/Signal Processing Detailed Design.md

 # Signal Processing Detailed Design

-## General Requirements for the Document

-The document should include:

-- Explanation of the subsystem’s integration within the overall solution
-- Detailed specifications and constraints specific to the subsystem
-- Synopsis of the suggested solution
-- Interfaces among different subsystems
-- 3D models of customized mechanical elements*
-- A buildable diagram*
-- A Printed Circuit Board (PCB) design layout*
-- An operational flowchart*
-- A comprehensive Bill of Materials (BOM)
-- Analysis of crucial design decisions
-- Execution plan considering skill sets and time requirements *Note: These technical documentation elements are mandatory only when relevant to the particular subsystem.

 ## Function of the Subsystem

 The signal processing subsystem's purpose is to take the data gathered from the doppler radar and obtain the heart rate and respiratory rate from the signal.
 Within the entire drone, the signal processing subsystem serves as a middleman between the programmable drone subsystem and the sensors subsystem.
 This subsystem will be primarily on a Jetson Nano.
 The Jetson Nano will be part of the Microphone and Video subsystem, Signal Processing subsystem, and the programmable drone subsystem.
 Because all of these subsystems will be using the Jetson Nano, it is important that the algorithms used in this subsystem are powerful and computationally efficient.

 ## Specifications and Constraints

-This section should provide a list of constraints applicable to the subsystem, along with the rationale behind these limitations.
-For instance, constraints can stem from physics-based limitations or requirements, subsystem prerequisites, standards, ethical considerations, or socio-economic factors.

-The team should set specifications for each subsystem.
-These specifications may require modifications, which must be authorized by the team.
-It could be necessary to impose additional constraints as further information becomes available.

-Every subsystem must incorporate at least one constraint stemming from standards, ethics, or socio-economic factors.

   (1) The signal processing subsystem SHALL use signal processing to determine heart rate (range 0.45 to 2.92Hz) and respiratory rate (range 0.13 to 1 Hz).
 This specification stems from the subsystem prerequisites that allow the drone to work as intended.
   (2) The signal processing subsystem SHALL be able to get accurate readings from 1 meter away.
 This specification stems our customer, Georgia Tech Research Institute.
 This allows the drone to read the vitals of the victim without risking hurting the individual.
 Or in the possible case that the victim is inaccessible and can only be seen from 1 meter away.